Manchester City, Liverpool, Chelsea, Tottenham in Champions League draw: Who could English sides face?

 Who's in which pot?

-Certain other clubs also know what pot they will be in already, but with three teams yet to be confirmed, some qualified sides' fate is still to be decided, depending on who makes it through.

-Real Madrid, Atletico Madrid and Tottenham will definitely be in Pot 2; Antonio Conte's Inter Milan will be in Pot 3 and could be drawn against his former club Chelsea; while teams with limited recent success in European competitions, like Galatasaray, Atalanta and Lille, will be in the final pot, Pot 4.
+Real Madrid, Atletico Madrid and Tottenham are both in Pot 2; Antonio Conte's Inter Milan will be in Pot 3 and could be drawn against his former club Chelsea; while teams with limited recent success in European competitions, like Galatasaray, Atalanta and Lille, will be in the final pot, Pot 4.

 Pot 1: Liverpool, Chelsea, Manchester City, Barcelona, Juventus, Bayern Munich, Zenit St Petersburg, Paris Saint-Germain.

-Pot 2: Real Madrid, Atletico Madrid, Borussia Dortmund, Napoli, Shakhtar, Tottenham, Benfica.
+Pot 2: Real Madrid, Atletico Madrid, Borussia Dortmund, Napoli, Shakhtar, Tottenham, Benfica, Ajax

 When does the football start?